younschoi/younschoi/README.md

 ### Hi there 👋

-I am currently working on Python EDA projects.
+I am currently working on Python EDA projects. <br>
-Looking for Music Audio Machine Learning projects.
+Looking for Music Audio Machine Learning projects. <br>
-Interested in algorithmic music composition.
+Interested in algorithmic music composition. <br>

 <!--
 **younschoi/younschoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.